 require_once JPATH_BASE . '/includes/framework.php';

 This is the bootstrap code for Joomla.
-It basically loads configuration file and makes a database connection.
+It basically loads a configuration file and makes a database connection.
 According to the singleton pattern, this connection is made only once in application instantiation and can be called from anywhere in the extension or template.
-This code brings all the libraries and chunks together and in place so that joomla application could be executed.
+This code brings all of the libraries and chunks together and into place, allowing the Joomla application to run.

 Next there comes the initialization of application so that code could be run on Joomla frontend.

 JDEBUG ? $_PROFILER->setStart($startTime, $startMem)->mark('afterLoad') : null;

 You can see here that the getApplication function is being called.
 Here, the site parameter is passed in to the getApplication function on JFactory.
 This method actually loads the application in Joomla according to the passed-in variable, in this case, “site.”
 It runs from the index.php file in the Joomla root and loads the frontend portion of the site by calling $app->execute();

 I am having a brief look at what is happening in this execute method, i.e., through which steps Joomla will go to load the complete frontend.